The latest news from the Casino world!

 Are loot boxes legal in Belgium?

-You are probably wondering why the new trendy mobile game released all over the world is not accessible in Belgium.
-There is a good chance that it is because of loot boxes, these random loot boxes that can be acquired in different video games and mobile games.
-Unfortunately, these loot boxes are not legal in Belgium and the games that offer them are prohibited.
-Through this article, we will see together what the exact regulations are surrounding loot boxes in Belgium.
+You’re probably wondering why the new mobile game that’s all the rage around the world isn’t available in Belgium.
+There’s a good chance it’s because of loot boxes, those random boxes of loot that can be purchased in various video and mobile games.
+They are not legal in Belgium, and games that offer them are banned.
+Here are the exact regulations surrounding loot boxes in Belgium.

 What is a loot box?

-A loot box is a random paid digital content whose content is unknown at the time of purchase.
-To obtain it, players often have to spend real money, but this is not always the case.
+A loot box is a random digital item that you pay for, the contents of which are unknown at the time of purchase.
+To obtain one, players often have to spend real money, though this isn’t always the case.

 This random mechanism is similar to a lottery.
-The user hopes to obtain rare or valuable items to improve their gaming experience.
-This uncertainty and the repeated purchase to obtain specific items led the Belgian authorities to equate loot boxes with games of chance.
+The user hopes to obtain rare or valuable items to enhance their gaming experience.
+This uncertainty and the repeated purchasing to obtain specific items have led the Belgian authorities to classify loot boxes as games of chance.

-What does the Belgian law say about loot boxes?
+What does Belgian law say about loot boxes?

 In 2018, Belgium became one of the first countries to ban paid loot boxes in video games.
-The Gaming Commission considered that these mechanisms meet the criteria of a game of chance, because they involve a financial stake (purchase of virtual currency), an element of chance and a possibility of winning.
-This decision had a major impact on the video game industry, forcing some publishers to review their business model.
+The Gaming Commission ruled that these mechanisms met the criteria for games of chance, as they involve a financial stake (the purchase of virtual currency), an element of chance and the possibility of a win.
+This decision had a major impact on the video game industry, forcing some publishers to review their business models.

-The Belgian Minister of Justice at the time, Koen Geens, had declared:
+The Belgian Minister of Justice at the time, Koen Geens, stated:

-“Mixing games of chance and video games, especially for children, is dangerous for mental health”.
+“Mixing gambling and video games, especially for children, is dangerous for mental health”.

-Some mobile games offering a form of loot boxes are called Gacha.
-This type of video game is based on a random draw system inspired by Japanese toy vending machines, called Gashapon.
+Some mobile games featuring a form of loot boxes are known as gacha.
+This type of video game is based on a random draw system inspired by Japanese toy vending machines, known as Gashapon.

-In these games, players spend virtual currency (obtained by playing or via in-app purchases) to obtain characters, objects or equipment of varying rarities.
+In these games, players spend virtual currency (earned by playing or via in-app purchases) to obtain characters, items or equipment of varying rarities.

-Any form of paid loot box (Gacha or classic loot boxes) is considered illegal in Belgium.
+Any form of paid loot box (gacha or traditional loot boxes) is considered illegal in Belgium.

 Which popular games are banned in Belgium?

-As soon as the law was applied, several games were affected.
+As soon as the law came into force, several games were affected.
 They had two options: adapt their content to this new law or withdraw from the market.

 Banned games

-Several games refused to adapt, so they simply disappeared from the App Store and Play Store overnight:
+Several games refused to adapt, so they simply disappeared from the App Store and Google Play overnight:

-• Dragon Ball Dokkan Battle: This mobile game, much appreciated by fans of the license, was available in Belgium for several years.
-It was finally removed due to its gacha system, which relies on paid random summons with no guarantee of results.
+• Dragon Ball Dokkan Battle: this mobile game, much loved by fans of the franchise, had been available in Belgium for several years.
+It was eventually withdrawn due to its system of paid random draws with no guarantee of results.

-• Animal Crossing Pocket Camp: The mobile version of Animal Crossing was also removed from the Belgian market for several years due to the lucky cake system that allowed you to have random items or clothes in exchange for real money.
+• Animal Crossing Pocket Camp: The mobile version of Animal Crossing was also withdrawn from the Belgian market for several years due to the fortune cookie system, which allowed players to obtain random items or clothing in exchange for real money.

 Other games were never released in Belgium because they did not comply with the law on loot boxes at the time of their launch:

-• Hatsune Miku: Colorful Stage (also called Project Sekai): Released in 2021 in Europe, this game is not accessible in Belgium because of its gacha system to obtain new characters.
+• Hatsune Miku: Colorful Stage (also known as Project Sekai): Released in 2021 in Europe, this game is not available in Belgium due to its gacha system for obtaining character cards.

-• Lost Ark: in 2022 the Korean game with resounding success arrives in Europe, unfortunately for Belgian players the game is banned.
-This is also the case in the Netherlands when it is released, but the Netherlands quickly gives its approval and the game is accessible to the Dutch.
-To this day the game is still banned in Belgium because of the game’s totally random economic system (random paid cosmetics, random paid materials, random equipment upgrades, etc.)
+• Lost Ark: in 2022, the hugely successful Korean game made its debut in Europe.
+The game was banned in Belgium and the Netherlands upon its release, but the Netherlands soon gave its approval and the game became available to Dutch players.
+To date, the game remains banned in Belgium due to its entirely random in-game economy (random paid cosmetics, random paid materials, random equipment upgrades, etc.)

-• Diablo: Immortal: This game was banned in Belgium upon its release because of the loot boxes it contains, Blizzard having chosen not to offer a version adapted to Belgium.
+• Diablo: Immortal: This game was banned in Belgium upon release due to the loot boxes it contains, with Blizzard having chosen not to offer a version adapted for Belgium.

-• Pokemon Trading Card Game Pocket: Recently released, this game is banned in Belgium because of the random boosters.
-Although you can get some for free, the game is very limited in free-to-play, pushing players to buy virtual currency to get more boosters.
-In addition, the boosters are 100% random with no guarantee of receiving a rare card or more when opening a booster.
+• Pokémon Trading Card Game Pocket: Recently released, this game is banned in Belgium due to its random booster packs.
+Although players can receive some for free, the free-to-play version is very limited, encouraging players to purchase virtual currency to obtain more booster packs.
+Furthermore, the booster packs are 100% random with no guarantee of receiving a rare card or higher when opening a pack.

-Other games offer a version adapted to Belgium in which loot boxes have been removed or replaced by another system:
+Other games offer a version adapted for Belgium in which loot boxes have been removed or replaced by a different system:

-• FIFA: The Ultimate Team mode, which relies on the purchase of card packs, has been deemed illegal.
+• FIFA: The Ultimate Team mode, which relies on the purchase of card packs, has been ruled illegal.
 EA has disabled this feature for Belgian players.

-• Overwatch: The reward crate system has been removed to comply with the law.
+• Overwatch: The reward box system has been removed to comply with the law.

-• Star Wars Battlefront II: Loot boxes are not accessible in Belgium.
+• Star Wars Battlefront II: Loot boxes are not available in Belgium.

-Despite the ban on paid loot boxes, some games using mechanisms similar to gacha remain available in Belgium.
-The most striking example is Genshin Impact, which offers a random summoning system to obtain characters and weapons.
-However, the game includes a “pity” system guaranteeing a rare item after a certain number of attempts, which makes the mechanism less random.
+Despite the ban on paid loot boxes, some games using gacha-like mechanics remain available in Belgium.
+The most telling example is Genshin Impact, which features a random summoning system to obtain characters and weapons.
+However, the game includes a ‘pity’ system guaranteeing a rare item after a certain number of attempts, making the mechanism less random.

 Gambling club lootboxes gacha genshin impact